-In case you’ve missed our previous Wednesday Advanced Class, last week we went through a hybrid session, incorporating standing poses and forward bends.
-In this video, we will be predominantly exploring forward bends.
-These recordings of live sessions can be helpful not only for those who don’t have the opportunity to take part in the classes but also for those who have missed out on a class and would like to catch up before the next session.
+In case you missed our previous Wednesday Advanced Class, last week we went through a hybrid session, incorporating standing poses and forward bends.
+In today’s video, we will be predominantly exploring forward bends.
+These live session recordings can be helpful not only to those who don’t have the opportunity to take part in the classes but also to those who have missed out on a class in the term and wish to fill in the gaps in their practice.

 The main theme of today’s class is interconnection.
-We will work on increasing our awareness of our bodies, learning to listen to the subtle signs and instructions it gives us so as to help us distribute work more efficiently in any given pose.
+We will work on increasing our awareness of our bodies, learning to listen to the subtle signs and instructions it gives us so as to help us to approach each pose more efficiently.

 Mr. Iyengar used to tell his students to “See” or “Watch” but, as simple as such instructions might seem, their full implementation only comes after years of practice.
 The key thing to keep in mind is that if you keep searching, you will eventually find what you are looking for.
 One of the things that will often hinder our progress is our overreliance on our brain to direct us.
 This is a habit that we should aim to break out of if we want to establish a healthy relationship with ourselves.